Make heart-healthy choices

 - uncontrolled diabetes

 Watch your cholesterol level.
 Cholesterol is an important chemical that your body needs, but too much can block your blood vessels and cause chest pain, a heart attack, or a stroke.
 Your care team can help you reduce your total and LDL (bad) cholesterol and raise your HDL (good) cholesterol through a healthy diet, exercise, and medication (if needed).
+While statin medications lower LDL (bad cholesterol), they may also prevent heart attacks and stroke in people with low cholesterol who are still at risk for heart attack or stroke because of other reasons like smoking or diabetes.

 Keep your triglyceride levels low.
 Triglycerides are a type of fat found in your body and many foods.
 Having a fasting level of 150 mg/dL of triglycerides or greater in your blood may increase your risk of heart disease, especially when you have a high level of the bad cholesterol (LDL) or a low level of the good cholesterol (HDL).